 - Put a ticking clock in the kitten’s bed.

 - Give the kitten a hot water bottle.
 Make sure it isn’t too hot, and wrap it in a blanket.

-- Your kitten may be reluctant to eat, you can encourage it to take food by slightly warming it in the microwave.
-Make sure before you give the warmed food to the kitten that you give it a stir to ensure there are no hot spots in the food.
+- Your kitten may be reluctant to eat; you can encourage it to take food by slightly warming it in the microwave.
+Make sure before you give the warmed food to the kitten that you stir it to ensure there are no hot spots.

 Explain to your children that kittens and cats should never be disturbed if they are sleeping or eating.